-- Posted on the school website - Part of school induction pack for all new staff (including temporary, supply and non-classroombased staff and those starting mid-year) and kept in the shared drive so it is accessible - Integral to safeguarding updates and training for all staff (especially in September refreshers) - Clearly reflected in the Acceptable Use Policies (AUPs) for staff, volunteers, contractors, governors, pupils and parents/carers (which must be in accessible language appropriate to these groups), which will be issued to whole school community, on entry to the school, annually and whenever changed, plus displayed in school
+- Part of school induction pack for all new staff (including temporary, supply and non-classroom-based staff and those starting mid-year) and kept in the shared drive so it is accessible - Integral to safeguarding updates and training for all staff (especially in September refreshers) - Clearly reflected in the Acceptable Use Policies (AUPs) for staff, volunteers, contractors, governors, pupils and parents/carers (which must be in accessible language appropriate to these groups), which will be issued to whole school community, on entry to the school, annually and whenever changed, plus displayed in school

-Contents

-What's different about this policy for September 2022?

-Introduction

-Key people / dates 1

-What is this policy?
-1

-Who is it for; when is it reviewed?
-1

-Who is in charge of online safety?
-2

-What are the main online safety risks in 2022/2023?
-2

-How will this policy be communicated?
-3

-Contents 3

-Overview 6

-Aims 6

-Further Help and Support 6

-Scope 7

-Roles and responsibilities 7

-Education and curriculum 7

-Handling online-safety concerns and incidents 9

-Actions where there are concerns about a child
+Contents What's different about this policy for 2024- 2025?
+1 Introduction 1 Key people / dates 1 What is this policy?
+1 Who is it for; when is it reviewed?
+1 Who is in charge of online safety?
+2 What are the main online safety risks in 2022/2023?
+2 3 How will this policy be communicated?
+3 Contents Overview 6 Aims 6 Further Help and Support 6 Scope 7 Roles and responsibilities Education and curriculum Handling online-safety concerns and incidents 9

 Sexting - sharing nudes and semi-nudes

 Upskirting

 Bullying

-Sexual violence and harassment
+Sexual violence and harassment 13

 Misuse of school technology (devices, systems, networks or platforms)

 Social media incidents 14

-Data protection and data security
+Pata protection and data security

 Appropriate filtering and monitoring

 Electronic communications

 Email 16

-School website
+School website 17

-Cloud platforms
+Cloud platforms 18

-Digital images and video
+Digital images and video 18

-Social media
+Social media 19

-Staff, pupils' and parents' SM presence
+Staff, pupils' and parents' SM presence 20

-Device usage
+Device usage 22

-Personal devices including wearable technology and bring your own device (BYOD)
+Personal devices including wearable technology and bring your own device (BYOD) 22

 Network / internet access on school devices

 Trips / events away from school

-Searching and confiscation
+Searching and confiscation 25

 Appendix 1 - Roles

 All staff 25

 Headteacher/Principal - 26

 Designated Safeguarding Lead / Online Safety Lead 27

 Governing Body, led by Online Safety / Safeguarding Link Governor

-Computing Lead
+Computing Lead 31

 Subject / aspect leaders

 Network Manager/technician

 Data Protection Officer (DPO)

 Volunteers and contractors (including tutor)

-Pupils
+Pupils 34

 Parents/carers 34

-Updated: July 2022 © LGfL - DigiSafe is an LGfL brand - view this document & more at safepolicies.lgfl.net

-External groups including parent associations -

-Appendix 2 - Related Policies and Documents
+external groups including parent associations - 37 Appendix 2 - Related Policies and Documents 36